 A critical stance

-A critical stance or a terrain condition can cause the ball topping.
-Most of the time, when the player hits the ball uphill, it can result in ball topping.
-You would need to adjust your posture to avoid topping the ball in this situation.
-When you fix your shoulder according to the slope, your swing will become stable.
+A critical stance or a terrain condition can cause the golf ball topping.
+Most of the time, when the player hits the golf ball uphill, it can result in golf ball topping.
+You would need to adjust your posture to avoid topping the golf ball in this situation.
+When you fix your shoulder according to the slope, your swing will become stable and you can control golf ball trajectory.

-Now, let's move on to the drills that'll help you to stop the topping shots.
+Now, let's move on to the drills that'll help you to stop topping the golf ball.

 - Ask your friend to stand at a secure spot, exactly outside the golf ball you're addressing